 Canadian Relevance

 This study was not conducted by Canadian authors or in Canada.
-However, it covers wound healing in ischemic conditions, which is related to Health Canada-recognized indications like diabetic foot ulcers.
+However, it covers wound healing in ischaemic conditions, which is related to Health Canada-recognised indications like diabetic foot ulcers.

 Study Limitations

-A key limitation of this preliminary study is its very small sample size, including only six patients with critical limb ischemia.
+A key limitation of this preliminary study is its very small sample size, including only six patients with critical limb ischaemia.

 Was this summary helpful?